-In a special shown on BBC1 at 8:30pm on February 8, Panorama looks into Salford shootings, gang attacks and what the police force are doing in an attempt to stop these violent crimes.
+In a BBC1 special shown on February 8, Panorama looked into the scandalous Salford shootings, gang attacks and police force’s attempt to stop these violent crimes.

 As a new resident of Salford, I watched this programme attentively with all eyes and ears to discover the reality of the place I formerly knew as the glorified home of MediaCityUK.

 “When young kids are getting shot at 7 years of age, some people can’t believe what’s actually happened”. – Member of the public in Salford.

 This shocking quote was one of the first things heard in the programme which almost immediately puts doubt into your head.

 It’s not to disregard that almost everywhere in the UK has suffered crimes of gun violence, its almost unavoidable in the generation we live in today.